tardis-sn/tardis-sn.github.io/content/gsoc/ideas.md

 **Project Length:** 175 Hours\
 **Mentors:** Andrew Fullard\
 **Description:** Carsus currently stores atomic transition data.
 TARDIS has a new module that transports gamma-rays that are created by nuclear decay.
 Nuclear decay data are stored by the NNDC in a format that is difficult to read and compile called ENSDF.
 The NNDC also provides a parser for this data online called “radlist”.
 This project will use the ENSDF archives from NNDC and the parser to download, process, and store nuclear decay data for all available isotopes in the Carsus HDF output.\
-**First objective:** In a jupyter notebook, use the requests.post function of Python to download the result as a json from this page: https://www.nndc.bnl.gov/radlist/radlist2.jsp.
+**First objective:** In a jupyter notebook, use the requests.post function of Python to download the result as a json from [this page](https://www.nndc.bnl.gov/radlist/radlist2.jsp).
 You should pass in an ENSDF file and the requested format into the data dictionary.
-You can acquire an ENSDF file from this page: https://www.nndc.bnl.gov/nudat3/indx_dec.jsp by entering “Co56” (Cobalt 56) into the Nucleus input field.
+You can acquire an ENSDF file from [this page](https://www.nndc.bnl.gov/nudat3/indx_dec.jsp) by entering “Co56” (Cobalt 56) into the Nucleus input field.